-Reason #1 to love leftovers – Less waste!
+Reason #1 – Less waste!
 It saves money!

 Reason #2 – Meals are quicker and easier using already prepared foods.

-Reason #3 – Redemtion!
+Reason #3 – Redemption!
 If it turned out not-so-great the first time, you have a second chance to repurpose the food into something else entirely (<- though that wasn’t the case with this pumpkin risotto!)

 My other go to dishes for leftovers are:

 - Soup – throw everything into a pot with some veggie stock and spices – voila!

 - Pasta – leftovers veggies, grains and beans all work as additions to red sauce, make a pesto out of leftover veggies and nuts or seeds…or stuff large pasta shells with whatever you’ve got.

 - Stirfrys, Salads, etc. – anything goes!

 I made enchiladas the other night from leftover lentils, taco seasoned black beans and thick sweet potato almond soup as the sauce.
 Does that sound like an odd combo?
 Probably, but it was delicious!!
 I combined the lentils, beans and enough soup to make everything creamy…rolled it into tortillas and baked it in the oven with a quick homemade enchilada sauce made from canned tomatoes and some spices.

 It took me all of about 10 minutes to prepare and the rest of the cooking time was hands off.
 The kids ate it all up!